homecodeorg/justorm/README.md

 ### 2. Subscribe to store

-Spicify store fields, that you want get updates from.
+Specify store fields, that you want get updates from.

 ```js
 // src/components/App.jsx